Frequently Asked Questions (FAQs)

 DECO – Deductible/Coinsurance Applied – A combination of deductible and coinsurance allowance has been applied.

 TERM – Insurance Terminated – The health insurance plan billed by the practice is no longer active.
 Please call the billing office with updated insurance information.

 Why am I receiving a statement when I paid my bill?

-Statements are generated every other Friday.
-Patients with activity on their account (visits, payments) will receive a statement every two weeks.
-Patients who have finished treatment will receive a statement every four weeks.
-It takes approximately one week from the statement generation date until it is received at the patient’s home.
+Statements are generated every other Friday and patients will receive no more than one statement per month.
+It takes approximately two weeks from the statement generation date until it is received at the patient’s home.
 Please check the date on the statement to determine if your payment crossed in the mail.

 I am a Medicare patient, why am I receiving a bill?

-For 2018, the Medicare program has a deductible of $183 that needs to be paid by the patient prior to Medicare paying for services rendered.
+The Medicare program has a yearly deductible that needs to be paid by the patient prior to Medicare paying for services rendered.
+The yearly deductible is set by Medicare.
+Please contact Medicare to review your benefits.
 After the deductible is met, the patient is responsible for a 20% coinsurance.
 If you have a secondary insurance, please consult with the carrier to determine specific coverage in regards to deductibles and coinsurance.